Undermassive Hosts of $z = 4-6 $ AGN from JWST/NIRCam Image Decomposition with CONGRESS, FRESCO, and JADES: Results

-\cite{Zhang_2025} also performed SED fitting for these targets based on (NIRCam + HST) photometry alone but without image decomposition.
+\citet{Zhang_2025} also performed SED fitting for these sources based on NIRCam$+$HST photometry alone but without image decomposition.
 Their SED fitting was also performed with \textsc{PROSPECTOR}, but with updated empirical models of the AGN torus emission and hot dust emission from the host galaxy (see \citealp{Lyu_2024} for details).
-We compare our SED fitting results based on image decomposition with their results.
-In our SED fits, which use the decomposed images, we find that the LW fluxes are dominated by the point source, which we interpret as being due to the AGN.
-In contrast, \citet{Zhang_2025} find that only half of the sources show MIRI AGN evidence from SED fitting.
-We present the comparison for some targets in Figure~\ref{fig:SED}.
-The full set of SED fitting results for all targets is available as a figure set.\footnote{The figures are also available \href{https://github.com/plusante/Decomposition-result/blob/main/SED_fitting_all_targets.pdf}{here}.}
+In Figure~\ref{fig:SED}, we compare our SED fitting results based on image decomposition with their results.
+In our SED fits, which use the decomposed images, we find that the LW fluxes are dominated by the point source in all cases, which we interpret as being due to the AGN.
+In contrast, \citet{Zhang_2025} find that only half of the sources show AGN evidence from SED fitting.